 Pedestrian lighting is proposed with the same "Charleston" model regularly spaced with offset 60.
-The fixture will be on a 12' pole throughout the project, and use a metal halide bulb (150W) rather than high pressure sodium.
+The fixture will be on a 12' pole throughout the project, and use a metal halide bulb (150W) rather than high pressure sodium, although it is possible the plan will have to move forward with high-pressure sodium lights to maintain the same spacing as proposed and DPU requirements.
 Street trees are proposed as Shumard Oak and Greenspire Linden, regularly spaced with 30' offset.